THE GOOD NEWS IS THAT FEMALE PATTERN BALDNESS CAN BE SUCCESSFULLY TREATED IF YOU CATCH IT EARLY ENOUGH.

 - Genetics — Heredity can play a part as well, though scientists are only now identifying the genes responsible.
 Tendencies for female pattern baldness are inherited through your maternal line.
 If your mother lost her hair, there’s a good chance you will, too.

-- Pregnancy — Women have often experienced some hair loss at some point in their lives because of hormonal imbalance, such as after a pregnancy.
-Hair grows thicker because of the extra estrogen, but sheds after childbirth.
+- Pregnancy — Women have often experienced some hair loss at some point in their lives because of hormonal imbalance, such as after pregnancy.
+Hair grows thicker because of the extra estrogen but sheds after childbirth.
 Still, that lost hair usually grows back normally after a few months.
-With androgen linked hair loss, the thinning of a woman’s hair can go unnoticed for a time.
+With androgen-linked hair loss, the thinning of a woman’s hair can go unnoticed for a time.
 She can attribute her hair loss to stress or diet or even health before the real reason becomes clear.
-By the time she becomes truly concerned, she’s seeing white scalp through her hair.
+By the time she becomes truly concerned, she’s seeing a white scalp through her hair.

 - Medical issues — Women experiencing hair loss should check with their doctor to make sure there are no medical reasons for their hair loss.
-Eliminate illness such as diabetes, thyroid conditions, stress induced alopecia, or prescription medication as the cause.
+Eliminate illnesses such as diabetes, thyroid conditions, stress-induced alopecia, or prescription medication as the cause.

 - External causes — Female pattern baldness can also be confused with tension alopecia from over-styling or wearing too tight braids or extensions.
 Some women have even found certain IUD’s to be suspect in their sudden hair loss.